Sunday, 17 October 2021

 Rajaraja Chozha’s 22nd reign year inscription records his complete meikeerthi / title and endowment of burning a perpetual lamp for which 2 Kalanju gold was gifted by a person of Keralanthaka valanattu Annavayil Kootrathu Kizhathayanallur.

-Rajaraja Chozha’s 28th reign year inscription records his complete meikeerthi / title and gift of land with its periphery limits and the inscription is incomplete.
+Rajaraja Chozha’s 28th reign year inscription records his complete meikeerthi / title and gift of land with its periphery limits, and the inscription is incomplete.

 Sundara Pandyan’s 3rd reign year inscription records the endowment of Thirumanjanam, Naivedyam, burning lamp by Siva Brahmin Veliyatrudayan Choran Thanthi and his sister Ariyaantral.
-For the same Porpon Ettumarinar ( .. ?) kalanju.
+For the same Porpon Ettumarinar (.. ?) kalanju.

-Inscription - This place was called as Kulakalapuram
+Inscription - This place was called Kulakalapuram

-Surface is prepared before inscribing
+The surface is prepared before inscribing

-Letters were written before inscribing with chisel
+Letters were written before being inscribed with a chisel

 LEGENDS